peteroupc/peteroupc.github.io/colorgen.md

 <a id=Color_Temperature></a>
 ### Color Temperature

-Another choice for `ILLUM` is the formula for finding the spectral power of an ideal black-body radiator (an object that emits light based only on its temperature).
+Another choice for `LIGHT` is the formula for finding the spectral power of a blackbody (an idealized object that emits light based only on its temperature).
 Such a formula is useful for converting **color temperature** to RGB colors.
-The formula follows, where `TEMP` is the radiator's temperature in kelvins (source: J. Walker, "[Colour Rendering of Spectra](http://www.fourmilab.ch/documents/specrend/)"):
+The formula follows, where `TEMP` is the blackbody's temperature in kelvins (source: J. Walker, "[Colour Rendering of Spectra](http://www.fourmilab.ch/documents/specrend/)"):

     METHOD ILLUM(wavelength)
         meters = wavelength*pow(10, -9)